neokloud/neokloud-cka/scenarios/neo-ckad/intro.md

 Do not change any other fields in the file.

 Re-apply the manifest and verify that the CronJob is scheduled correctly.
-This scenario introduces a CKAD-style CronJob fix exercise.
+This scenario introduces a CronJob fix exercise.